Staircases in grand houses make a pretty entertaining few hours for young children, don’t they?

 Which might explain the five kilos and ten tins of beans, and the 10 kilos of different types of lentils I have in my pantry.

-When I first suggested making lentil tacos to my (meat loving) OH, his exact response was – can’t we just have real tacos instead, with meat?
+When I first suggested making lentil tacos to my (meat loving) OH, his exact response was – can’t we just have real tacos instead, with meat, not lentil tacos?

 He hesitantly agreed to give it a go after my rather indignant ‘incase you do not realise I have been cooking for you for 10 years and you can pretty much tell that if it turns out crap then I will bin it’.
 Even mini chef threw in a daddy are you crazy look on my behalf.

-Thank you for reading this Mexican lentil tacos recipe post.
+Thank you for reading this Mexican Vegan Tacos recipe post.
 And please come visit again as I continue dreaming up recipes, traditional African recipes, African fusion recipes, Sierra Leone recipes, travel plans and much more for you.

 - 2 tsp vegetable oil